lah0052/Youtube-remake-app/README.md

 Link for deployed website: https://app-3a7ef.web.app/

+This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 14.1.3.

 ## Overview
 This is a project from my introduction to software engineering lab.
 We were tasked with remakeing a website.
 The website I remade is Youtube.
 The main goal of this lab was to imitate the websites look and feel, functionality was somewhat of a afterthought.